 Another known cause is a disorder called hemochromatosis.
 This disorder is passed down through family members and results in a buildup of iron in the body.

 Sarcoidosis is the name of an inflammatory disease that starts as tiny, grain-like lumps called granulomas, which most often appear in your lungs or lymph nodes.
 The granulomas can clump together and form larger lumps that attack other organs.
-Sarcoidosis often affects your skin, eyes, or liver, but it can cause restrictive cardiomyopathy.
+Sarcoidosis often affects your skin, eyes, or liver, but it can also cause restrictive cardiomyopathy.
 In other cases, diseases create deposits that can make the heart walls thick and stiff.

 Another term for restrictive cardiomyopathy is infiltrative cardiomyopathy, because it is the "infiltration" of different materials, such as the amyloids or the granulomas, in the heart that lead to the cardiomyopathy.